 New Year’s Eve and Pinterest

 During the week after Christmas, I pick out a few new recipes to try and my husband and I agree on what we’ll use and when each item will be cooked and ready.
 We plan the evening as if we’re having a party because we are, but a party for two.
-Here’s one of the recipes we’ll use this year because I love both cranberries and brie.
+Here’s one of the recipes we used one year because I love both cranberries and brie.

 What are your favorite holiday traditions?
 Have you ever tried adding new ones in with the old ones?